Kevin-Cendana/Chunkify/README.md

 # Current Status: In Development

 Chunkify is passion project of mine.
-It's an idea that I have had for a while now, and the project came to fruition at the AI Hackathon @ CSUS](https://lu.ma/o2sau79c) in March 2024, and I plan to continue development until the app is in a complete, releasable state.
+It's an idea that I have had for a while now - I've always wanted an app to further optimize everything I do.

+The project came to fruition at the [AI Hackathon @ CSUS](https://lu.ma/o2sau79c) in March 2024, and I plan to continue development until the app is in a complete, releasable state.